 The respiratory system is one of the major systems of the body.
 It has a number of very important functions including the provision of oxygen, the removal of carbon dioxide, the removal of excess heat (thermoregulation) and vocal communication.
 The respiratory system is a complex one and while there are some similarities with that of mammals, there are a number of quite significant differences.

 The openings to the nasal cavity, the nares, lie at the point of the base of the comb on the top beak or mandible.
-The nose or nasal cavity occupies a triangular shaped space between the nares and the margin of the eye and within the beak.
+The nasal cavity occupies a triangular shaped space between the nares and the margin of the eye and within the beak.
 Between the integument and the nasal cavity lie the lacrimal sinuses that empty into the cavity through the lateral wall.

-The lateral wall of the cavity has three conchae or projections into the cavity:
+The lateral wall of the cavity has three conchae, or projections, into the cavity:

-Behind the base of the tongue is found the rima glottidis or opening into the larynx – sometimes called the cranial larynx.
+Behind the base of the tongue is found the rima glottidis or opening into the larynx, which is sometimes called the cranial larynx.
 This opening is located in a conspicuous mound called the laryngeal prominence.
-The opening into the larynx is a median slit supported on each side by the arytenoid cartilages.
+The opening into the larynx is a median slit that is supported on each side by the arytenoid cartilages.
 These are special cartilages with a shape resembling the mouth of a jug or pitcher.
 It varies in length from approximately 8.5 mm in the female to 11 mm in the male.
 During gasping while the bird is in a state of respiratory distress it can open to a width of 7 to 9 mm.
 There are no vocal cords, epiglottis and thyroid cartilages that are normally found in mammals.

 This organ is a long tube with the function of moving the respiratory gases from the upper respiratory system to the organs of respiration – the lungs and air sacs or from the air sacs and lungs to the upper respiratory organs.
 The trachea in medium sized adults measures between 15 and 18 centimetres.
 It is held open permanently by 108 to 125 cartilaginous rings each one complete and lapping its neighbour.
 This arrangement prevents the trachea from collapsing or compressing but allows elongation and flexion.
 This means that while the trachea is flexible, under normal circumstances it will not collapse and prevent the free passage of air into/out of the lungs.

 The syrinx is the vocal organ of the fowl.
 It is located at the caudal end of the trachea and is suspended within the clavicular air sac.
-At rest it is compressed laterally (at the sides).
+At rest, it is compressed laterally (at the sides).
 It consists of the pessulus, a wedge shaped cartilage located where the trachea divides into two to form the two bronchi plus the last four specialised cartilaginous rings at the bottom of the trachea.
 Below this section there are 4-7 thin, flexible syringeal cartilages which are fused at one end to the pessulus but which are free at the other.
 These are sometimes called the intermediate cartilages or syringeal ears.

 On entering the lungs, the primary bronchi divide to form four series of secondary bronchi and these, in turn, divide again to form numerous anastomising tertiary bronchi or parabronchi.
 The secondary and tertiary bronchi are lined with squamous epithelium and not the ciliated epithelium of the primary bronchi.
 The tertiary bronchi are arranged in layers.
-They are not blind ending, but join others that in turn lead back to the secondary and primary bronchi i.e. the bronchial system is continuous.
+They are not blind ending, but join others that in turn lead back to the secondary and primary bronchi.
+Ultimately, the bronchial system is continuous.

 The air sacs are very thin walled extensions of the bronchi that could be likened to balloons.
 Some of these sacs also connect to many of the larger long bones to form the pneumatic bones.
 This makes the bones lighter and is a distinct advantage in flight.
 There are nine air sacs in the domestic fowl.
 These are: